Bogdan Gusiev's blog

 08 Oct 2012

-JavaScript initialization process is a pain in the ass since dynamic HTML and AJAX became popular.
+The JavaScript initialization process is a pain in the ass since dynamic HTML and AJAX became popular.
 We need to take care all the time about what we need to initialize after every change in DOM.
-Thanks to jQuery#live and jQuery#on that is not so right but still very effective solution.
-It allows to fix the problem with initialization of typical events.
+Thanks to jQuery#live and jQuery#on: We have a not-so-right but still very effective solution.
+It allows us to fix the problem with initialization of typical events.
 But initialization is not always about binding DOM events.
-In more advanced cases it could be wrapping widget class over an element or custom jQuery method call like date-picker.
+In more advanced cases, it could be wrapping widget class over an element or a custom jQuery method call like a date-picker.

 Here is an example: